ViewGrid Component

 Enable Infinite Scrolling |

-Allow end-users to scroll through the ViewGrid table without pages dividing the records. |
+Allow end-users to scroll through the ViewGrid table without pagination.
+By default, this setting is (OFF). |

 Sort by Columns |

-Allow end-users to sort the columns of your ViewGrid.
+Allow end-users to sort the columns of your ViewGrid component.
 Click the column header once to sort in ascending order (A to Z).
-Click the column again to sort in descending order (Z to A). |
+Click the column again to sort in descending order (Z to A).
+By default, this setting is (ON). |

-Always display Sort Buttons |
+Always Display Sort Buttons |

 Add an arrow icon next to the column name.
 The arrow icon points up (ascending order, A to Z) or down (descending order, Z to A) depending on your sort order.
 A column displays in ascending order by default when it's clicked.
-NOTE This feature is only for visual purposes.
-As long as you select Sort Columns, your end-users can sort columns by clicking on the header. |
+This feature is only for visual purposes.
+As long as you select Sort Columns, your end-users can sort columns by clicking on the header.
+By default, this setting is (OFF). |

 Adding a ViewGrid Component